Ellis Marsalis Jr.: Awards

 Marsalis was a fraternity brother of Phi Beta Sigma and Phi Mu Alpha Sinfonia.
 In 2015, Marsalis was named Phi Mu Alpha Sinfonia's 24th Man of Music, their highest honor given to a member, for advancing the cause of music in America through performance, composition or any other musical activity.
 In 2018, Marsalis was awarded an honorary doctorate of music from Berklee College of Music during its 50th annual High School Jazz Festival.

+Marsalis received a Grammy Trustees Award posthumously in 2023, accepted in his absence by his son Jason and granddaughter Marley.

 Death

 On April 1, 2020, Marsalis died at the age of 85 from pneumonia brought on by COVID-19.
 Municipal pandemic safety measures precluded a traditional jazz funeral procession.
 The short documentary film titled Death Is Our Business by Frontline briefly covered the situation when investigating the pandemic's effects on the New Orleans funeral industry.

 Personal life

-Marsalis and his wife were Catholic and raised all their children in the faith.
-The youngest of his sons is Mboya Kenyatta Marsalis, who is diagnosed with autism and is cared for by his brother Delfeayo since their father's death.
+Marsalis and his wife, Dolores, were Catholic and raised all their children in the faith.
+The youngest of his sons is Mboya Kenyatta Marsalis, who is diagnosed with autism and has been cared for by his brother Delfeayo since their father's death.
 Their mother, Dolores, died in 2017.